 Emergency funds are not intended to support ongoing needs.
-Emergency funds do not take the place of TVSP or CLA and are not meant to sever expenditures made in excess of TVSP or the place of TYSR or CLA and are not meant to cover expenditures made in excess of TYSR or CLA limits.
+Emergency funds do not take the place of TYSR or CLA and are not meant to cover expenditures made in excess of TYSR or CLA limits.
 LME/MCOs shall not exceed the limit of emergency funds specified in the allocation letter.